 In many busy doctor’s offices and hospitals, attention to detail is a lost art.
 Rather than diligently looking at diagnostic test results, many physicians just “go with their gut” in diagnosis and treatment matters.
 If these kinds of medical mistakes have touched your family, contact our radiology error attorneys in Michigan today to learn about your legal options.

-At Buchanan Firm, our medical malpractice lawyers take the opposite approach.
+At Buchanan Firm, our Michigan radiology error lawyers take the opposite approach.
 Everything we do rests on attention to detail.
 The small facts in a medical negligence case are like the bricks in a wall.
 The more bricks there are, the taller and stronger the wall becomes.
 Cities are built one brick at a time, and so are medical malpractice claims.

 X-rays, MRIs, catscans, and most other diagnostic and treatment tools are basically radiation imaging tools.
 Instead of light waves, these devices use radiation waves to take pictures of internal organs or body structures.
 Even advanced equipment often produces images that are difficult to see, and even more difficult to interpret.